asamuzaK/withExEditor/README.md

 * If argument contains space(s), quote them with the double quotation mark (`"`).
 ex: `"Some Arg"`

-### DISPLAY Environment Variable
-* For Linux only.
-Set this option if "Cannot open display" error occurred.
-Maybe, you also need to set "xhost".

 ### Access Key
 * You can choose any key.
 But, it must be a single character.
 * On context menu, press `key` itself.